-Operations Capital Stu Recommenda tion Imme (1st y 4.0 Fac ilities Second Ice Pad F6 F 6 To inform the feasibility assessment, monitor and document the extent of regular unmet demand for prime time use that would be allocated to a second pad at the Civic Centre if i was available.
+Operations Capital Stu Recommenda Recommendation 4.0 Fac ilities Second Ice Pad F6 F 6 To inform the feasibility assessment, monitor and document the extent of regular unmet demand for prime time use that would be allocated to a second pad at the Civic Centre if it was available.
 Age-spe ecific Program Spaces F 15 Future provision of a youth centre should be preced collaborating organizations, and collective facility restudy.
 Food Se rvices F 20 Continue to develop healthier choices in Town food services.
-Storage F 23 Purchase or rent mobile storage units to provide needed additional storage space in the short-term.
-Outdoor Facilities Ball Diar nonds F 28 Monitor and document use of all ball diamonds to ic scheduling and the timing of new facility provision. dentify opportunities to improve Ongoing 5 Sports/S Soccer Fields, Track and Indoor Fieldhouse F 33 Beyond providing one additional field, monitor all field activity type for timing of future facility provision. eld use to track unmet demand by Ongoing 5 F 35 Determine the Town's role in providing amenities to service. user groups beyond a basic level of Tennis a nd Pickleball Courts F 40 Conduct a review of current scheduling, existing use the objective of required changes to build court use er access with F 42 If needed to improve use of the courts, with need ve and use, consider providing one designated tennis of (within a single tennis court footprint), and one dual court, four standard pic F 43 Institute a monitoring program of all courts (including Pineridge) to establish if, and when, actual use of facilities generates the need for more courts for either tennis, pickleball or both.
-Capital I mprovements and Asset Management F 47 Continue to prioritize and undertake required capita including those directed to achieving accessibility. l improvements on an annual basis, Ongoing 5 Total Facilities Recom mendations Costs \$0 0 to be determined based on number of units and whether they are rented or purchased
+Storage F 23 Purchase or rent mobile storage units to provide new short-term. eded additional storag e space in the Outdoor Facilities Ball Diar nonds F 28 Monitor and document use of all ball diamonds to ic scheduling and the timing of new facility provision. dentify opportunities to improve Ongoing 5 Sports/S Soccer Fields, Track and Indoor Fieldhouse F 33 Beyond providing one additional field, monitor all field activity type for timing of future facility provision. eld use to track unmet demand by Ongoing 5 F 35 Determine the Town's role in providing amenities to service. user groups beyond a basic level of Tennis a nd Pickleball Courts F 40 Conduct a review of current scheduling, existing use the objective of required changes to build court use er access with F 42 If needed to improve use of the courts, with need verified through the review of scheduling and use, consider providing one designated tennis court, four standard pickleball courts (within a single tennis court footprint), and one dual use court.
+F 43 Institute a monitoring program of all courts (includir actual use of facilities generates the need for more oboth.
+Ongoing Capital I mprovements and Asset Management F 47 Continue to prioritize and undertake required capita including those directed to achieving accessibility. l improvements on an annual basis, Ongoing 5 Total Facilities Recom mendations Costs \$0 0 to be determined based on number of units and whether they are rented or purchased